grand-caimen/Team-Woof/README.md

 a quest once all tasks are added.
 There are two clusters of HTML input elements that map to those two actions.  $scope.addStep starts off quest creation by (1) taking the step info and saving it away and by (2) adding a representation of that step to the DOM.
-There is additional logic (helper functions) to check that all the input fields have values and we also call into the client/services/inputConversionService.js to handle formatting time and money.
-By clicking Submit Quest, we call into questStorageService.js post the entire quest up to the server and then redirect the user to the Quest List View.
+The controller also uses formValidationService.js to check that all the input fields have values and we also call into the client/services/inputConversionService.js to handle formatting time and money.
+By clicking Submit Quest, we call into questStorageService.js and post the entire quest up to the server and then redirect the user to the Quest List View.